FutureNorthants/northants-design-system/README.md

 Each component has documentation in the design system explaining the avaliable props, how to use it, and any guidance on using it.

+We are also using a [CSS reset](http://meyerweb.com/eric/tools/css/reset/) which you should add to your frontend when using this design system, to ensure the styles are correct.

 ### Putting it all together

 ```